Undergraduate BSc (Hons)

 Access to HE

-112 points.
+104 UCAS Tariff points.
 Health and Social Care related subjects preferred.

 Scottish Highers

-To include specific subjects: at least one of the following: Biology, Human Biology, Psychology or Sociology at Higher Level in lieu of GCSE with Maths and English
+To include specific subjects: at least one of the following: Biology, Human Biology, Psychology or Sociology at Higher Level in lieu of GCSE with Maths and English.

 Irish Leaving Certificate